 The sheep are large in size, with mature rams reaching weights of 300 pounds or more.
 The distinctive coat consists of a mixture of wool and fine hair that is shed in the spring.
 Both males and females have impressive spiral horns.
 Lamb crops average about 160 percent.
 The breed is hardy with excellent maternal ability, but depends upon high quality nutrition and good management to meet its potential.

 Wiltshire Horn sheep were traditionally used for the production of mutton and also selected for use as terminal sires for commercial lamb production.
 When bred to commercial wooled ewes, Wiltshire rams impart both size and hybrid vigor to offspring.
 The breed is distinguished by its self-shedding hair coat.

-Plimoth Plantation helps to maintain genetic diversity in livestock through its conservation of rare and heritage breeds like Wiltshire Horn Sheep.
+Plimoth Patuxet helps to maintain genetic diversity in livestock through its conservation of rare and heritage breeds like Wiltshire Horn Sheep.
 These heritage breeds were common in the past, but are in danger of becoming extinct today.
-For more information on rare and heritage breeds, visit Plimoth Plantation (www.plimoth.org) or the American Livestock Breeds Conservancy (www.albc-usa.org).
+For more information on rare and heritage breeds, visit www.plimoth.org or the American Livestock Breeds Conservancy (www.albc-usa.org).

-Net proceeds from the sale of these plush animals support Plimoth Plantation’s educational programming and exhibits.
+Net proceeds from the sale of these plush animals support Plimoth Patuxet’s educational programming and exhibits.